AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/options-reference.md

 Possible options are:

 1. `DeveloperToolsProtocol.DefaultHttp` - default HTTP connection on `29414` port and 5 seconds connection timeout.
 2. `DeveloperToolsProtocol.CreateHttp(Uri, TimeSpan)` - creates HTTP connection with provided parameters.
-Note: you need to reconfigure Developer Tools listener port independently by following [Settings page](./settings.md).
+Note: you need to reconfigure `Developer Tools` listener port independently by following [Settings page](./settings.md).
+3. `DeveloperToolsProtocol.CreateHttp(IpAddress, int? port, TimeSpan)` - creates HTTP connection with provided parameters.
+When port is unset, default `29414` is used.
-3. `DeveloperToolsProtocol.CreateNamedPipe(string)` - creates Named Pipe connection.
+4. `DeveloperToolsProtocol.CreateNamedPipe(string)` - creates Named Pipe connection.
 This option is only compatible with Desktop platforms and might be preferred if there are connectivity issues on the local machine.
 Named Pipe name will be automatically passed to the `Developer Tools` instance.
-4. `DeveloperToolsProtocol.GetDefaultForPlatform()` - returns `DefaultHttp` on all platforms.
+5Default: `DeveloperToolsProtocol.GetDefaultForPlatform()` - currently returns `DefaultHttp` on all platforms.

 ## DeveloperToolsOptions.DiagnosticLogger